-An upper second class answer generally shows a sound understanding of both the principles and relevant details, supported by examples, which are demonstrably well understood, and which are presented in a coherent and logical fashion.
-The answer should be well presented, display some analytical ability and contain no major errors or omissions.
+An upper second class answer generally shows a sound understanding of both the basic principles and relevant details, supported by examples, which are demonstrably well understood, and which are presented in a coherent and logical fashion.
+The answer should be well presented, display some analytical ability and contain no major errors of omissions.
 Not necessarily excellent in any area.

-Upper second class answers cover a wider band than first class ones.
+Upper second class answers cover a wider band of students.
 Such answers are clearly highly competent and typically possess the following qualities:

-- (a) accurate and well informed;
+- accurate and well-informed;

-- (b) comprehensive;
+- comprehensive:

-- (c) well organised and structured;
+- well-organised and structured;

-- (d) evidence of reading;
+- evidence of reading;

-- (e) a sound grasp of basic principles;
+- a sound grasp of basic principles;

-- (f) understanding of the relevant details;
+- understanding of the relevant details;

-- (g) succinct and cogent presentation; and
+- succinct and cogent presentation; and

-- (h) evaluation of material, although these evaluations may be derivative.
+- evaluation of material although these evaluations may be derivative.

-One essential aspect of an upper second class answer is that it must have completely dealt with the question asked.
+One essential aspect of an upper second class answer is that is must have completely dealt with the question asked by the examiner.
 In questions:

-- (a) all the major issues and most of the minor issues must have been identified; - (b) the application of basic principles must be accurate and comprehensive; and

-(c) there should be a conclusion that weighs up the pros and cons of the arguments.
+- i) all the major issues and most of the minor issues must have been identified; - ii) the application of basic principles must be accurate and comprehensive; and - iii) there should be a conclusion that weighs up the pros and cons of the arguments.